matn7/CS-Notes/src/main/java/design_patterns/BEHAVIORAL-DESIGN-PATTERN.md

 ## Iterator Pattern

-- Collections are containers, which means that they hold collections of data
+- Collections are containers, which means that they hold collections of data:
     - A List is a Collection of values in order
     - A Set is a collection of values in no particular order
     - A Map is a collection of key-value pairs